Asterics2020-Obelics/School2017/README.md

 		bash Anaconda3-4.3.1-Linux-x86_64.sh

 - Answer `no` to the following question if you do not want to mess up your previous installs of python.

-	Do you wish the installer to prepend the Anaconda3 install location to PATH in your /home/chotard/.bashrc ? [yes|no]
-	[no] >>> no
+		Do you wish the installer to prepend the Anaconda3 install location to PATH in your /home/chotard/.bashrc ? [yes|no] [no] >>> no

-- If you haven't cloned this repository, first get the `anaconda_setup.sh` script:
+- If you haven't cloned this repository, download the `anaconda_linux_setup.sh` script:

 		wget https://raw.githubusercontent.com/Asterics2020-Obelics/School2017/master/anaconda_linux_setup.sh